DISCLAIMER: The M*A*S*H characters are

 It was a long drive to

-drops in a coin, and dials a number she has known by heart for years.
+coin, and dials a number she's known by heart for years.

 "Hello."
 It's him.